subsp4ce/ft_services/README.md

 ## Instructions
 - run `sh setup.sh`
 - the kubernetes dashboard will launch automatically in your browser
-- to access services you can navigate to http://192.168.99.120 for instructions or read below
+- to access services you can navigate to http://192.168.99.120 for instructions or read below:
 - **WORDPRESS**
     -  visit wordpress via port 5050 http://192.168.99.120:5050/
     -  visit wordpress via nginx redirect 307 https://192.168.99.120/wordpress/